 One of the most misunderstood part of entrepreneurship is also one of the most critical parts – the part of fundraising.
 Over the past few years as CitySquares has raised money, it never ceases to amaze me how many people ranging from self proclaiming “entrepreneurs” to family and friends just don’t have the slightest concept of what raising money for a start up actually means.
 I’ve often heard some people inquire “wait, you got so-n-so to just give you money?”
 Just the tone of that question makes it sound like an entrepreneur is like a street corner pan handler begging for charity.

 There are primarily two types of investors in the entrepreneurial and start-up worlds – Angel Investors (and Angel groups) and Venture Capitalists (and venture capital firms, a.k.a.
 VCs).
 I won’t be discussing VCs, just Angel’s, as they’re affectionately called.
-Angels are indepenently wealthy individuals who invest their own money in a business and usually do so in exchange for equity (usually Preferred Stock) in the company, or sometimes in the form of a Note – effectively a loan that will convert into Preferred Stock.
+Angels are indepenently wealthy individuals who invest their own money in a business and usually do so in exchange for equity (usually Preferred Stock) in the company, or sometimes in the form of a Note – effectively a loan that will convert into Preferred Stock – loan companies help a lot (visit their website here).
 It’s not that complicated really.
 Some angel investors are professional angel investors, others are current or former entrepreneurs themselves.
 For example, one of my Angel’s built and sold his high-tech company to Yahoo! in the late ’90s for several billion dollars in stock.
 Another of our Angel investors has been an executive at several multi-national high-tech companies and did extremely well along the way as these companies exited (went public or were merged or acquired).
 Angels are also “accredited investors” as defined by the Securities and Exchange Commission.
 Sure, anyone with some money can make some investments and call themselves an Angel Investor, but to truly be an legitimate investor they really need to be an accredited investor (SEC definition, Wikipedia definition).
 I should also briefly note that the term “Angel Investor” is not a legal term, it’s more of a term of endearment that seems to have stuck throughout the years.

 The most famous angel investment that I’m aware of is the $100,000 check that Sun Microsystems co-founder Andy Bechtolsheim cut to Google after watching Larry Page and Sergey Brin demonstrate their technology.
 The funniest part of this story is that the founders couldn’t do anything with the check for weeks because they didn’t have a legal entity formed under which the check was made out to.